-Admission Arrangements for Community and Voluntary-Controlled Schools 2026/27
+Admission Arrangements for Community Schools 2027/28

-Cornwall Council is undertaking statutory consultation, in line with the Admissions Code 2021, on the arrangements for community and voluntary-controlled schools for 2026/27.
-We are consulting with parents and carers, schools and other relevant parties.
+Cornwall Council is undertaking statutory consultation, in line with the Admissions Code 2021, on proposed changes to the admission arrangements for four of its community schools for 2027/28 admissions:

 The admission arrangements for the new Perranporth school will be decided by the Academy Trust which will be running the school: Truro and Penwith Academy Trust.